 Top 10 ways to become a Sea-Changer

 There are some great beach clean events to get involved in and it is a great way to make a very practical difference.
-Or just carry out your own.
-For some hands-on marine conservation, all you need is a bag, some gloves and a few minutes.

 We all know the terrible impact of plastic on marine life.
 So buy yourself a reusable bag, invest in a reusable water bottle and consider all the other ways you could reduce your plastic purchasing.

 Selling on eBay gives you a great opportunity to raise money for Sea-Changers; it's quick and easy.